KinWaiCheuk/AudioLoader/README.md

 # AudioLoader
-This will be a collection of PyTorch audio dataset loaders that are not available in the official PyTorch dataset and torchaudio dataset yet.
-I am building various one-click-ready audio datasets for my research, and I hope it will also benefit other people.
+AudioLoader is a PyTorch dataset based on [torchaudio](https://pytorch.org/audio/stable/datasets.html).
+It contains a collection of datasets that are not available in [torchaudio](https://pytorch.org/audio/stable/datasets.html) yet.

 **Currently supported datasets:**
 1. [Speech](./AudioLoader/speech/speech_README.md#Speech)